The Ultimate Eyre Peninsula Road Trip Itinerary

 What Is Eyre Peninsula Known For?

-Coined Australia’s seafood frontier, the Eyre Peninsula is known for abundant wildlife, incredible beaches and top-notch seafood.
-It’s also home to Port Lincoln National Park and Coffin Bay National Park, peaceful sheltered bays, and plenty of luxury accommodation options.
+Coined Australia’s seafood frontier, the Eyre Peninsula is known for abundant wildlife, marine life, incredible beaches and top-notch seafood.
+Southern bluefin tuna and yellowtail kingfish are among the most popular here.
+The peninsula is also home to Port Lincoln National Park and Coffin Bay National Park, peaceful sheltered bays, and plenty of luxury accommodation options.
 The Eyre Peninsula hosts exciting wildlife opportunities like whale watching and shark cage diving.
 Seafood restaurants and holiday houses are never far away.

 What Towns Are In The Eyre Peninsula?